wp-plugins/microblog-poster/readme.txt

     1. Please go at this url https://developers.facebook.com/apps and click on 'Create New App'.
-    Note: If you can't click on 'Create New App', you need first to 'Register as a Developer'.
+    Note: If you can't click on 'Create New App', you'll need first to 'Register as a Developer'.
     Then the creation of new app will be available.